uyechi23/CS427-IoTLibraries/README.md

 ### **oled**
 A black-and-white OLED display manufactured by Adafruit.
-The libraries within this folder contain modules that separate the functions of the OLED display, such as using lines, shapes, text, and more.
+The libraries within this folder contain modules that separate the functions of the OLED display, such as using lines, shapes, text, and more. <WIP>

 ### **potentiometer**
 Shows the potentiometer's reading as a 12-bit value and voltage value (based on +3.3V).